HamzaDLM/fiber_go_template/README.md

 ### Running locally

-To run the example locally, clone the project & use the helper makefile commands:
+To run the example locally, clone the project & use the following commands:
 ```bash
 # clone the project
 git clone https://github.com/HamzaDLM/fiber_go_template